minaBonyadi/mankala-game/README.md

 ## Roadmap

+- add winning message
+- add more log
 - add spring security
 - add more design pattern

 ## Authors and acknowledgment

  This is Mina.
-I am a java backend developer which have more than five years experience in this career.
+I am a java back-end developer which have more than five years experience in this career, and I have a bachelor degree in software engineering.